Mass Marketing Fraud

 - Only order from reputable catalogue companies and opt out of third party marketing to prevent your details from being sold to other companies or scammers.

-- Check the authenticity of any contact that you weren’t expecting by researching the credentials online or asking for advice from Citizens Advice on 0345 404 0506.
+- Check the authenticity of any contact that you weren’t expecting by researching the credentials online or asking for advice from Citizens Advice via their consumer helpline - 0345 404 0506.